đź“‹On this page

 How do I degoogle my Android phone without breaking it?

 Most steps in the degoogling process will not involve any risk of breaking your phone.
-Any steps that could cause problems will be clearly highlighted and are in the Degoogle Advanced level.
+Any steps that could cause problems will be clearly highlighted and are in the Degoogle Pro level.

 Can I use Android without Google Play Services?